matdev83/ninjatrader-autodocs/README.md

 # NinjaTrader 8™ NinjaScript Auto-Generated Scaffolding & Documentation

 This repository contains **auto-generated scaffolding code and documentation** for the NinjaTrader 8™ (NT8) trading platform’s NinjaScript framework.

 All content is produced **via .NET reflection**—no original platform code is included.
+A custom tool used to build contents of this repository is available at [https://github.com/matdev83/ninjatrader-autodocs-tools](https://github.com/matdev83/ninjatrader-autodocs-tools).

 ## Purpose